herraa1/JFF-TMSHAT/README.md

 The JFF computer mainboard is modified as described here.

-* An new audio/video header J13 is added to the JFF computer mainboard, which can be used to select between the TMS9918A or TMS9928A/TMS9929A VDPs, and to provide the required audio and video signals to an external companion card called TMSHAT which converts them into a specific audio/video output.
+* A new audio/video header J13 is added to the JFF computer mainboard, which can be used to select between the TMS9918A or TMS9928A/TMS9929A VDPs, and to provide the required audio and video signals to an external companion card called TMSHAT which converts them into a specific audio/video output.

   [<img src="images/jff_mainboard-modified-new-header-annotated.png" width="512"/>](images/jff_mainboard-modified-new-header-annotated.png)